Tenko (TV series): Series Two (1982)

 Ten fifty-minute episodes broadcast 21 October to 23 December 1982.

 The second series continues with the women marching through the jungle and being split up before they arrive at a new camp, an old mission school, on New Year's Day 1943.
 Tensions arise as the internees are forced to adhere to the new regime implemented by the strict and fierce official interpreter, Miss Hasan.

 After a joyous reunion with old friend, Lillian, Marion is forced to take a back seat as the women's official leader in favour of the overbearing wolf in sheep's clothing, Verna Johnson.
 Sally sinks into depression following the death of her husband and vows to take her own life.
 Dorothy continues to trade favours with the guards, teaching English to Shinya in exchange for cigarettes and later discovers that she is pregnant.
 Sister Ulrica vows to not speak in order to repent for her feelings of hate towards the Japanese.
 Blanche returns later in the series, as does Yamauchi, as he is promoted to Major and becomes the new commander.
 Rose escapes to meet Bernard but they are caught when one of the women informs Yamauchi.

 As conditions in the camp worsen, the women take a stand against Verna and Miss Hasan but they are prevented from exposing them when an allied plane bombs the camp.

 Series Three (1984)

 Ten fifty-minute episodes broadcast 7 October to 16 December 1984.

-The third series starts just before the end of the war in early August 1945 and the internees are in their third camp and are living under appalling and harsh conditions with Marion Jefferson once again being leader of the group and the remaining prisoners of the camps are told by Yamauchi that the war has ended.
+The third series starts just before the end of the war in early August 1945.
+The internees are in their third camp and are living under appalling and harsh conditions with Marion Jefferson once again being leader of the group.
+The remaining prisoners of the camps are told by Yamauchi that the war has ended.
 They are later liberated by Allied troops and travel to Singapore.
 Billeted at Raffles, the women are free.
 However, peacetime only brings further dilemmas for the women as they struggle to forge new futures in an uncertain new world.

-Marion struggles as she assumes the role of the "colonel's wife" which causes friction between Clifford and herself.
+Marion struggles as she assumes the role of the "colonel's wife" which causes friction between her and Clifford.
 Joss strikes up a relationship with Stephen.
 Maggie and Dorothy become embroiled in a love triangle with the handsome rogue, Jake.